TradeShieldDev/PythonServiceStandard/README.md

 - [x] [snake_notation] for everything except class names, which are [Title Case]
 - [x] Common SDK / Seedworks project for the common utilities (Instrumentation, Configuration, etc)
 - [x] Make use of a logger with file rollover (size/day) and archiving mechanism
-- [ ] Include IsAlive / External Health Check
+- [x] Include IsAlive / External Health Check
 - [ ] Low-level performance counters for Attempt-Success-Failure

 ## General things to avoid in Python
 - [ ] DB management, SQL Alchemy is not as advanced as Entity Framework (If possible).
-Try avoiding DB interactions else, keep it simple.
+Try avoiding DB interactions otherwise, keep it simple.
 - [ ] Highly concurrent applications, if this is needed, wrap Python in a C# host that has multiple Python instance pools
 - [ ] Shared infrastructure, build things like Message Brokers and Event Sourcing in C# for optimal performance